wuxn3d/Wuxn_Hardware/README.md

 ## Wuxn Calibration Cube

-The Wuxn Calibration Cube is printed to confirm dimensional accuracy and print quality of your new Wuxn WXR machine.
+The Wuxn Calibration Cube is printed to confirm dimensional accuracy and print quality of the Wuxn WXR 3D Printer.
 The design is proudly based on the <a href="https://github.com/jenbhie/voron-calibration-cube"> Voron_Design_Cube_v7.stl </a> published by jenbhie and the <a href="https://vorondesign.com/"> VoronDesign Team </a>.
 To learn more about the Wuxn Calibration Cube please refer to the Quick Start Guide and User's Manual supplied with your Wuxn WXR.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/65782241/213800102-d3f787ca-f74b-46b1-978c-11c0693c16e8.png" width=50% height=50%>
 </p>